Hsgngr/Advanced-Computer-Science/README.md

 ## Advanced-Software-Engineering at University of Sussex - Group 1 TEAM project
 The purpose of this software is to collaborate with team members and classmates from an Advanced-Software-Enginnering module at the University of Sussex.
-All classmates have been tasked with the following deliverables and have contributed to the research, functionality, and deliverable of this project.

 Task 1.
 Each group should set up a Github or Bitbucket account to be used for the project.
 See here for details.
 Deadline: Monday, 21 October 2019, at 16:00.
 Task 2.
 Produce a simple Android and/or iPhone or cross-platform app.
 See here for details.
 Deadline: Friday, 25 October 2019, at 16:00.